-In this article, we will discuss two approaches to building blockchain real estate projects.
-These are as follows:
+In this article, we will discuss two approaches to building real estate blockchain projects.

-Here are the best 2 approaches to ensure a successful blockchain real estate application project.
+Here are the best two approaches to ensure a successful blockchain real estate application project.

 Approach #1.
 Use Lisk to develop a blockchain real estate application